Wenh-Li/Wenh-Li.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working toward a Ph.D. in Computer Science at Shandong University, China.
+I am a Postdoctoral Fellow at the Department of Computer Science at City University of Hong Kong.
+I received my Ph.D. in Computer Science from Shandong University.
 My research interests focus on Security and Privacy for IoT Systems, Wireless Sensing, and Side-channels Analysis.

 I am very fortunate to be advised by [Professor Pengfei Hu](https://perfecthu.github.io/) from School of Computer Science, Shandong University.
 My master's advisor is [Professor Riccardo Spolaor](https://riki8686.github.io/) from School of Computer Science, Shandong University.